 Casey White, Vicky White shared nearly 1,000 phone calls before April escape

+Between August 2021 and February 2022, Casey White and Vicky White shared 949 phone calls.

 LAUDERDALE Co., Ala.
-(WAFF/Gray News) - As investigators uncover further details about Casey White’s and Vicky White’s relationship prior to the prison escape that captured national headlines, they discovered the two shared nearly 1,000 phone calls while Casey White was being held at Donaldson Correctional Facility in Bessemer, Alabama, between August 2021 and February 2022.
+(WAFF) - As investigators uncover further details about Casey White’s and Vicky White’s relationship, they discovered the two shared nearly 1,000 phone calls while Casey White was being held at Donaldson Correctional Facility in Bessemer between August 2021 and February 2022.

+Lauderdale County Sheriff Rick Singleton says there is a possibility the two plotted the escape over the phone, this cannot be confirmed until all phone calls have been listened to.

-According to Lauderdale County Sheriff Rick Singleton, Casey White and Vicky White developed a relationship while Casey White was being held in the Lauderdale County Detention Center during the summer of 2021.
-Casey White was held in Lauderdale County at the request of his attorney for better access.
+According to Sheriff Singleton, Casey White and Vicky White developed a relationship while Casey White was being held in the Lauderdale County Detention Center during the summer of 2021.
+Casey White was being held in Lauderdale County at the request of his attorney for better access.

-Casey White was later moved back to Donaldson Correctional Facility, where he shared phone calls with Vicky White nearly four times per day.
-Between August 2021 and February 2022, WAFF reports that Sheriff Singleton says Casey White and Vicky White shared 949 phone calls.
+Sheriff Singleton said Casey White was later moved back to Donaldson Correctional Facility where he shared phone calls with Vicky White on an average of about four times per day.
+Between August 2021 and February 2022, Sheriff Singleton says Casey White and Vicky White shared 949 phone calls.

 Casey White was moved back to the Lauderdale County Detention Center on Feb.
 25, 2022.